-Within seven (7) calendar days of the College Conduct Board's written decision, the complainant or respondent may appeal the decision as to responsibility and/or the sanction to the President of the College (or designee) by delivering a written statement of appeal to the President and to the other party.
-The other party may be notified of any submitted appeal through the Vice President for Student Affairs or his or her designee.
-The other party may submit a written response to the appeal to the President within 5 working days of delivery of the statement of appeal.
+Within seven (7) calendar days of the date on which the written determination regarding responsibility and, if applicable, sanctions, is transmitted to the parties, either the complainant or respondent may appeal the decision to an appeals officer.
+The appeals officer is the President of the College.
+Appeals are initiated by the appealing party's delivery of a statement of appeal to the Title IX Coordinator, who will forward the statement of appeal to the appeals officer.
+The other party may be notified of any submitted appeal through the Title IX Coordinator or their designee.
+The other party may submit a written response to the appeal within 5 working days of delivery of the appealing party's appeal.
 Both parties will be informed of any change to the results of a disciplinary process that occurs prior to the time that such results become final, and when such results become final.
-The decision of the President is final.
+The decision of the appeals officer is final.